bxnxiong/Lint-Code/README.md

 # Sep.25
 - No.98 Sort List problem - merge sort implementation

-This is the first time I encounter linked list.
+this is the first time I encounter linked list.
 The takeaway is the manipulation of linked list, plus I learned to use yield to make a generator of linked list and do the common iterations.
 My code does not pass the time complexity because I store all (partial) linked lists inside another list, which will bring in extra computation to initialize such list first.
 The successful implementation I found on https://lefttree.gitbooks.io/leetcode/content/linkedList/sortList.html actually partition linked list into two halves, which I didn't know previously.
 Also by sorting linked lists, this program actually changes the links instead of values which is new to me too.

+- No.97 Validate Binary Tree